fabryandrea/RedshiftWorkshop/Lab4/README.md

 with no schema binding;
 ```

 Now execute the query provided to access data in S3 with Redshift Spectrum and join with local tables in Amazon Redshift seamlessly using the views you just created.
 Please have some patience, the query execution should take approximately 3 minutes to execute.
-Notice that query is using the views vw_lineitem and vw_orders instead of the tables.
+Notice the query is using the views vw_lineitem and vw_orders instead of the tables.
 Both views query data using tables in Redshift and also external tables using Redshift Spectrum.
 Depending on the date parameters passed in the query, it will retrieve data from either S3 Data Lake or Amazon Redshift.

 ```SQL
 select